People Leaders Ask "Are You with Me?"Feb 01, 2021

 We surged forward to beat the crowds, but there was a problem—we had a straggler.

-A failure to keep up may be endearing in a mother when visiting the Magic Kingdom, but it’s frustrating and risky in on-the-job leadership situations.
+A failure to keep up may be endearing in a mother visiting the Magic Kingdom, but it’s frustrating and risky in on-the-job leadership situations.

 Once you’ve made your order clear, regularly ask your charges, “Are you with me?”